Ben-Wade-NOAA/pySLAMM6.7/README.md

     OR
         pip3 install pyslamm-6.7.0.tar.gz

-    4. navigate to the Kakahaia directory to run the test
+    4. navigate to the location of pySLAMM6_7.py to run the command line

-    CD C:\Users\{username}\AppData\Local\Programs\Python\Python311\test_env\Kakahaia
-    python C:\{Path to Basic_Run}\Basic_Run.py Kakahaia.txt

-    (This is just a test deployment the final deployment will have the user run python, import the SLAMM library, and run commands from a python prompt)
+        e.g. cd test_env\Lib\site-packages\

+        python pySLAMM6_7.py

 Please send any questions to jclough@warrenpinnacle.com